MelkhiorVintageComputing/SBusFPGA/README.md

 Directory 'NetBSD'

-Some basic drivers for NetBSD 9.0/sparc to enable the devices as described above (cg3 and cg6 which use unmodifed NetBSD drivers and USB OHCI where only the SBus-OHCI layer is needed, the NetBSD OHCI driver is used unmodified).
+Some basic drivers for NetBSD 9.0/sparc to enable the devices as described above. bw2/cg3/cg6 uses unmodifed NetBSD drivers.
+USB OHCI needs only a SBus-OHCI layer, the NetBSD OHCI driver and USB stack are used unmodified.